-The Taimeiken Restaurant & Kite Museum
+The Taimeiken Restaurant and Kite Museum

 Between the shopping mecca of Coredo Mall and the Tokyo Stock Exchange, we came across a quaint museum which feels completely out of place in modern Nihonbashi.
 The small and cluttered Kite Museum is hidden away without fanfare above Taimeiken, one of central Tokyo’s favorite restaurants.